-There’s a reason why some of the world’s most famous scientists have visited the Galápagos Islands—now it’s your turn to discover one of the world’s most beautiful and biologically-diverse island locations.
+There’s a reason why many of the world’s most famous scientists have visited the Galápagos Islands—now it’s your turn to discover one of the world’s most beautiful and biologically diverse island locations.
 It’s here that you will get hands-on experience studying topics such as Biology, Ecology, Environmental Studies, Marine Ecology, and Sociology.

 The Galápagos Islands and Quito will be your classroom.
 Witness the famous land iguanas and giant tortoises as you study the evolution of these unique species.
 Visit indigenous and traditional Andean communities to better understand the relationship between humans and their environment.
-Dive into the Pacific to get close to the marine life you will be learning about.
-Welcome to study abroad!
+Dive into the Pacific to get close to the marine life you learn about.

 IES Abroad’s mission is simple: to provide you with the best study abroad program possible—which includes the highest quality academic and cultural experiences.
 That is why we partnered with USFQ and GAIAS.